glic3rinu/passlib/docs/password_hash_api.rst

     backwards compatibility with Passlib 1.4 and earlier under Python 2.

-    Handlers should use the :func:`passlib.utils.to_hash_str` function
-    to coerce their unicode hashes to whatever is appropriate for the platform before returning them.

 .. rubric:: Footnotes

 .. [#otypes]    While this specification is written referring to classes and classmethods,